Kidwai Memorial Institute of Oncology: History

-Kidwai Memorial Institute of Oncology is named after Rafi Ahmed Kidwai, Who was a politician, an Indian independence activist and a socialist and the Governor of Bombay.
+Kidwai Memorial Institute of Oncology is named after Rafi Ahmed Kidwai, Who was a politician, an Indian independence activist, a socialist, and the Governor of Bombay.
 Rafi Ahmed Kidwai played a major role in donating 20 acres of the campus land and Rs.
-100,000 for the radiotherapy machine.It was founded on 26 June 1973.The Government of Karnataka, by an order on 27 December 1979, converted the institute into an autonomous institution.
+100,000 for the radiotherapy machine.
+It was founded on 26 June 1973.
+The Government of Karnataka, by an order on 27 December 1979, converted the institute into an autonomous institution.
 The institute was registered on 8 January 1980 as an independent body.
 The first director of the institute, Dr. M. Krishna Bhargava, took charge on 23 January 1980.

 Treatment and training

 It is a member of the Union for International Cancer Control and is recognized by the World Health Organization.